GemmaButcher-dev/itscool-ms3/TESTING.md

 ✅  click on slang terms to view their definitions and sample usage, so I can understand the meaning and context.

    ItScool provides:<br>
-      * A bootstrap accordion which when clicked, reveals slang words listed with their corresponding definitions.
+      * a bootstrap accordion which when clicked, reveals slang words listed with their corresponding definitions.
 Viewable [here](documents/readme/accordion.png).<br>
-      * A search bar that displays search results to the user.
+      * a search bar that displays search results to the user.
 The search bar can be seen below.<br>

 ![screenshot](documents/readme/search_function.png)

 ✅  search for slang terms by typing keywords or phrases, so I can quickly find the slang term I'm interested in.

    ItScool provides:<br>
-     * A search bar function that returns searches that match key words.
+     * a search bar function that returns searches that match key words.
 The search bar can be seen [here](documents/readme/search_function.png).<br>

 ✅  browse slang terms by selecting a letter from A-Z, so I can easily find terms that start with a specific letter.

    ItScool provides:<br>
-     * A bootstrap accordion of all slangs listed alphabetically on all devices.
+     * a bootstrap accordion of all slangs listed alphabetically on all devices.
 The accordion can be seen [here](documents/readme/accordion.png).

 ✅  as a new user, create an account by providing a username and password, so I can log in and use additional features.

    ItScool provides:<br>
-     * A signup page for users to register as a user with a signup form.<br>
+     * a signup page for users to register as a user with a signup form.<br>
      * This function is a create part of CRUD functionality for this project.
 It allows the user to create a profile with a username and password.

      Signup page is shown below.